 - Sarah Jane Smith is leaving her home, in spite of dire but unspecified warnings of “Danger, Mistress!” from K9.
 She’s waiting at a bus stop when a triangle descends on her.

 When each of these people is captured, we briefly see an image of their horrified faces on the surface on the triangle.
-Action figures representing each person appears on the console.
+Action figures representing each person appear on the console.
 Collect them all!

 Well, not Dr 4 and Romana; something went wrong with their transfer.
 Their faces appear in wavy and distorted form on the console’s viewscreen.